abraaod/Raytracing/README.md

 This is a project to Computer Graphics I class (DIM0451-UFRN).

-In this project, it was necessary to create the basic infrastructure to make the ray tracing.
-The first project was divided in three subprojects: create a Paramset class, that is responsible to take info from XML file to the project; add a structure to Camera, Film and Background; and generate two image outputs from two inputs (single color background and a gradient from 4 colors background).

-The ParamSet is a class that it's gonna help us to take the inputs of an external file, responsible to create our configuration and our world, that is pass in XML format.
-The class saves in a dictionary the attributes (keys and values) and then we begin to configure everything that we need.
-(Abraão and Henrique)

-After creating the ParamSet class, we focus on develop the world configurations, in the case: Camera, Film and Background's classes.
-They are responsible to manager the world that is gonna be created.
-We developed an Api class to handle those classes.
-(Abraão)

-The next step of the project, we had to generate an image with just a single background color (light blue sky, in ./scene/basic_scene.xml).
-And in the last step, we had to generate another image with 4 input colors, then we make an interpolation and we generate a beautiful gradient of those input colors, being each color in each corner of the rectangle.
-(Henrique)

-All generated images has type ppm, for more performance.

 ## Compile

 Enter the folder of the projec and type: